ArtifactDB/gobbler/README.md

 - `project`: string containing the name of the project.

-On success, the usage is updated and a JSON formatted file will be created in `responses` with the `type` property set to `SUCCESS`.
+On success, the usage is updated and a JSON formatted file will be created in `responses` with the `status` property set to `SUCCESS`.

 To refresh the latest version of an asset, use the write-and-rename paradigm to create a file with the `request-refresh_latest-` prefix.
 This file should be JSON-formatted with the following properties: